Explore Waitohi Bush Reserve: Tranquil Camping in Temuka’s Scenic Bushland

 Nearby Attractions

-2. Timaru Botanic Gardens: As one of New Zealand's oldest public gardens, it features an impressive array of native and exotic plants, offering a peaceful cultural experience.
+2. Timaru Botanic Gardens: One of New Zealand’s oldest gardens with native and exotic plants.

-3. Caroline Bay Park: Enjoy a sandy beach and family-friendly amenities, making it a great spot for relaxation or play.
+3. Caroline Bay Park: Offers a sandy beach and family-friendly amenities for relaxation.

-4. Otipua Wetland: Close to Timaru city center, this restored natural area provides opportunities for birdwatching and appreciating local wildlife.
+4. Otipua Wetland: Near Timaru, ideal for birdwatching and appreciating local wildlife.

 Preparing for Your Trip